IIT Madras: Department festivals

 Several departments organise department festivals.
-Samanvay, Biofest, ExeBit, Wavez, Mechanica, CEA Fest, ChemPlus, Amalgam and Forays are some of the festivals organised by the Department of Management Studies, Computer Science and Engineering, Ocean Engineering, Mechanical Engineering, Civil Engineering, Chemical Engineering, Metallurgical and Materials Engineering and Maths departments respectively.
-Department of Humanities and Social Sciences hosts Annual Academic Conference.
+Samanvay, Biofest, ExeBit, Wavez, Mechanica, CEA Fest, ChemPlus, Amalgam and Forays are some of the festivals organised by the Department of Management Studies, Computer Science and Engineering, Ocean Engineering, Mechanical Engineering, Civil Engineering, Chemical Engineering, Metallurgical and Materials Engineering and Maths departments, respectively.
+Department of Humanities and Social Sciences hosts the Annual Academic Conference.

 The Entrepreneurship Cell

-Entrepreneurship Cell at IIT Madras believes that entrepreneurship is not just about starting companies and building businesses but a pathway towards India’s socio-economic development.
-E-Cell was earlier known as "C-TIDES", and was rechristened in 2015 as the entrepreneur.
+The Entrepreneurship Cell at IIT Madras believes that entrepreneurship is not just about starting companies and building businesses, but a pathway towards India's socio-economic development.
+E-Cell was earlier known as C-TIDES and was rechristened in 2015 as the Entrepreneur.

-At the core, our vision is to make students, professionals, and faculty “entrepreneurial” in every work they do; and instill an entrepreneurial mindset in everyone, which at its crux is to be free of limiting, primitive methodologies, thus enabling all of us to solve global challenges, identify problems and lead innovations.

-E-Cell IIT Madras is an active non-profit, a completely student-run organization fostering entrepreneurship driving entrepreneurial activities on campus, and helping young, budding entrepreneurship enthusiasts throughout all stages of their own entrepreneurial journey.
+E-Cell IIT Madras is an active non-profit, an entirely student-run organisation to help encourage entrepreneurship.

 Centre For Innovation (CFI)

-Centre For Innovation is a "Student Lab" set up in 2008.
+Set up with funds donated by the batch of 1981.
+CFI was started in 2008 as a student-run lab for the creative output of the budding engineers of IIT Madras.
+It provides students with the necessary platform for realizing their ideas.
+It houses 13 clubs and seven competition teams, representing IIT Madras in various technical events.
+Clubs have started summer School to teach freshers popular topics during the summer vacation.

+CFI houses the workspace of student teams such as Avishkar Hyperloop, Raftar Formula Racing, Anveshak, Abhiyaan, Abhyuday, Agnirath and iGem.

-The annual flagship event of CFI, the "OPEN HOUSE" displays the innovative projects of all CFI clubs, many of which have bagged international and national honours, along with the works of the Competitive Teams.
+The annual flagship event of CFI, the Open House displays the projects of all CFI clubs, along with the works of the Competitive Teams.

 Extra Mural Lectures (EML)

-Launched in 1980, by a group of students with support from the then Director of IIT Madras, Late Prof. P.V.
+Launched in 1980 by a group of students with support from the then director of IIT Madras, the late Prof. P.V.
 Indiresan, the main aim of the Extra Mural Lectures series is to expose the IIT Madras community to the ideas and experiences of eminent personalities from diverse backgrounds.
-Over the years, the likes of late former President of India A.P.J.
-Abdul Kalam, Nobel Laureate The 14th Dalai Lama, Nobel Peace Laureate Kailash Satyarthi, Chess Grandmaster Vishwanathan Anand, Filmmaker S.S.
-Rajamouli, Honorable Governor Shri.
+Over the years, lectures included the late former president of India A.P.J.
+Abdul Kalam, Nobel Laureate The 14th Dalai Lama, Nobel Peace Laureate Kailash Satyarthi, Chess Grandmaster Vishwanathan Anand, filmmaker S.S.
+Rajamouli, Honourable Governor Shri.
 E.S.L.
-Narasimhan, Honorable Minister of Railways Shri.
-Suresh Prabhu, current Vice President of India Shri.
-M.Venkaiah Naidu, Music Composer Ilayaraja, co-founder of Infosys Shri.
-Kris Gopalakrishnan and Ambassador of Japan to India H.E.
-Mr. Kenji Hiramatsu have been hosted at IIT Madras for Extra Mural Lectures, to motivate the students and broaden their perspectives.
+Narasimhan, Honourable Minister of Railways Shri.
+Suresh Prabhu, former vice president of India, Shri.
+M. Venkaiah Naidu, music composer Ilayaraja, co-founder of Infosys, Shri.
+Kris Gopalakrishnan, Ambassador of Japan to India H.E.
+Mr. Kenji Hiramatsu, then defence secretary of India Mr. Ajay Kumar (civil servant) and former ISRO chairman S. Somanath have been hosted at IIT Madras for Extra Mural Lectures, to motivate the students and broaden their perspectives.